andersmurphy/andersmurphy-blog/resources/posts/2025-04-07-clojure-realtime-collaborative-web-apps-without-clojurescript.md

 There's no canvas here.
 There's no SVG.
 There's just a 1600 cell grid, each cell with it's own on-click listener.
 This is an incredibly naive implementation.
 Partly, to show how well it performs.
 Your CRUD app will be fine.

 Under the hood Datastar uses a very fast morph algorithm that merges the old `<main>` fragment with the new `<main>` fragment only updating what has changed.

+*Update: It was pointed out on the Datastar discord that there is no reason not to leverage HTML bubbles up events.
+Honestly, I completely forgot you could do this (too much time with react I guess?).
+So now there's only one top level event on-click listener.
+I've bumped the number of cells to 2500 to keep the volume of data over the wire roughly the same.*

 ## What about the network?